jessrosengarten/secure-international-payments-app/README.md

   - Only pre-registered employees can log in without the need for registration.

 ## Employee Login Details
+  - Please use the following to access the employee portal: http://localhost:3000/admin
   - Username: Emp001 - Password: Emp001@password
   - Username: Emp002 - Password: Emp002@password